Home Compare FRT vs URW.PA

 Growth

-Both profiles are strong on growth, but Federal Realty Investment Trust leads clearly.
+Both rank well on growth, but Federal Realty Investment Trust still holds a clear edge.

 Growth — Dominant Gap